Programs

 Project Citizen

-A civic education program that helps students learn how to monitor and influence public policy.
-Students identify problems in their community and develop action plans to address them.
+An interactive civic education program available for students in grades 4-12 that helps students learn how to monitor and influence public policy.
+Students work together identify problems in their community and develop action plans to address them.

 Learn More